utdal/visium_spatial_analysis_tool/README.md

    `python visium_run.py`
 2. Using PyCharm, right click and run the file *visium_run.py*

-Note: There are 5 functionalities this tool offers, and can be interactively inputted by the user during the runtime.
+Note: There are 5 functionalities this tool has to offer, and can be interactively accessed by the user.
+Here is some additional terminology:
+> Neuronal barcodes: Are the barcodes that overlap neurons.
+>
+> Surrounding barcodes: Are the barcodes directly surrounding neurons.
+>
+> Other barcodes: Any other barcodes overlapping the tissue.

 ### Details about each functionality
 #### Visium Spatial Analysis using Python